Georgia Driver's Licenses

 (4) An approved application for temporary protected status in the United States;

-(5) Approved deferred action status; or
+(5) Approved deferred action status;

 (b) A driver's license or identification card issued by any state or territory which, on or after July 1, 2006, authorized such driver's license or identification card to be issued to persons not lawfully present in the United States may not be accepted as evidence of legal presence in the United States.